-There are various scholarships available that can help make your study-abroad experience less financially stressful.
+There are various scholarships available that can help make your experience less financially stressful.
 Researching scholarships can be tedious, but time spent finding and applying for funding opportunities can pay off.

 This webpage will provide information and resources for your study abroad funding search.
 After reading the contents of this page, feel free to ask the staff of the Isabella Cannon Global Education Center (GEC) questions.
 We are here to help you!

 Click on the links below to navigate this page.

 The Office of Financial Planning has also created a Global Study and Financial Planning FAQ (pdf) to answer some common questions about Financial Planning and Global Study.

 An Elon program is defined as a program approved by Elon University and the GEC.
 Consult the list of current Elon programs to see all approved programs.

 You can apply Elon grants and scholarships and any federal aid toward an Elon program.
 If a program is a non-Elon program, you cannot use any Elon University grants or scholarships toward the program.

 Average Cost: from $3,950 to $8,100 per course (2015)

 View the WT '15 Cost, Credit, and Prerequisite Chart to learn more.

 Note: The total, estimated cost of each program can be found by viewing the budget sheet on a program's brochure page.